-A new “DNA map” of the Emerald Isle reveals that the Viking raiders intermingled with local women far more than was previously thought.
+A “DNA map” of Ireland reveals that the Viking raiders intermingled with local women far more than was previously thought.

-“Plenty of clues already showed that Vikings had been to Ireland, including ruins, artifacts, and Norwegian family names… The [genetic] signatures that turned up in Ireland are most similar to those from the north and west coasts of Norway, where Vikings were most active,” Cavalleri told National Geographic.
+“Plenty of clues already showed that Vikings had been to Ireland, including ruins, artifacts, and Norwegian family names… The [genetic] signatures that turned up in Ireland are most similar to those from the north and west coasts of Norway, where Vikings were most active,” Cavalleri told National Geographic in 2017.

 The Vikings from the Scandinavian countries began raiding Ireland around 800 A.D. and continued for two centuries before Brian Boru defeated them at the Battle of Clontarf in 1014.
 In those two centuries, they certainly left their mark and in much higher numbers than previously believed.

-Other interesting conclusions are that people whose family come from Ulster are more prone to multiple sclerosis than people whose roots are in Munster.
+Another interesting conclusions are that people whose families come from Ulster are more prone to multiple sclerosis than people whose roots are in Munster.
 The Irish overall are more likely than other Europeans to suffer from cystic fibrosis and celiac disease too.

 Other trends are less unexpected: there was a clear genetic divergence amongst people whose families came from Ulster which ever since the Plantation era has experienced waves of migration to and from Scotland.
 Other provinces showed up clearly in the results too but Ulster was unique in this regard.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.